dalpaka/inpkg.h/README.md

 git clone https://github.com/dalpaka/clrflow.h
 ```

-And add the src/include/clrflow directory to your include path which is ```C:\MinGW\include``` for Windows and ```/usr/include``` for Linux.
+And add the src/include/clrflow directory to your include path.
 (I already have Windows and Linux VSCode C/C++ configs in the '.vscode' folder if you're using VSCode)

-Clrflow is a header-only library which means you wont need dll's or .lib files.

-## Important notice

 Must have MinGW installed with gcc for Windows config

-(Linux is not that important because gcc should usually be preinstalled for the vast majority of distros)

 ## Featuring